 For example, you’ll get alerts when links break or products are out of stock.
 And all Amazon data gets updated every 24 hours (without needing API keys).

-Turning an Amazon URL into an affiliate link is as simple as copy and pasting.
-Copy the Amazon URL into your dashboard, and Lasso creates your affiliate link.
+Turning an Amazon URL into an affiliate link is as simple as copying and pasting.
+First, paste the Amazon URL into your dashboard, then click “Add Link.”